Childhood Cervical and Vaginal Cancer Treatment: Treatment - Patient Information [NCI]

 CT scan (CAT scan)

-A CT scan is a procedure that makes a series of detailed pictures of areas inside the body, such as the pelvis, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
+A CT scan uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body, such as the pelvis.
+The pictures are taken from different angles and are used to create 3-D views of tissues and organs.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 Learn more about Computed Tomography (CT) Scans and Cancer.

 Computed tomography (CT) scan; drawing shows a child lying on a table that slides through the CT scanner, which takes a series of detailed x-ray pictures of areas inside the body.